 Inpatient treatment is helpful for patients who are in need of weight restoration and have difficulty doing so outside of a structured setting.
 Typically, these programs have a multidisciplinary team approach that incorporates individual, family and group psychotherapy.
 The EDRU provides both inpatient and outpatient treatment for patients interested and eligible in the ongoing research studies.

 Day Treatment is available at Columbia University's Eating Disorders Program at 51 W. 51 Street, New York, NY.

 - Post-Hospitalization Psychotherapy

-Outpatient family therapy has been shown to be effective in treating adolescent patients with a recent onset of the disorder.
+Outpatient family-based therapy has been shown to be effective in treating adolescent patients with a recent onset of the disorder.